Individual Unemployability (IU)

 What is Individual Unemployability?

-Individual Unemployability (IU) allows a veteran to be rated 100%, even though their conditions do not qualify for a 100% rating, because the conditions make them unemployable.
+Individual Unemployability (IU) allows a veteran to be rated 100% because their conditions make them unemployable, even though the conditions do not qualify for a 100% rating.

 Am I eligible for Individual Unemployability?